BierOne/bottom-up-attention-vqa/README.md

 Most importantly, the results of this code is able to get 63.60 now.
 The accuracy is calculated using the [VQA evaluation metric](http://www.visualqa.org/evaluation.html).
 Due to time restrictions, I just trained few times.
 If you are interested, I believe it's able to get the higher performance.

->By the way, I find a problem exist in weight_norm of Pytorch v1.0, which lead to performance decline in Python3.
-And there's the link about this in Pytorch forum: https://discuss.pytorch.org/t/is-weight-norm-different-in-different-python-versions/71108.
+>By the way, I find a problem exist in weight_norm of Pytorch v1.0, which leads to the performance decline in Python3.
+And there's the link about this problem in Pytorch forum: https://discuss.pytorch.org/t/is-weight-norm-different-in-different-python-versions/71108.
 If someone know or interested about this, please don't hesitate to contact me.
 >
 >Thanks for ptrblck's answer, this issue is solved in higher version of Pytorch, like v1.4.